Alpha-Cluster Model, Charge Symmetry of Nuclear Force and Single Particle Bound State Potential in Symmetrical Nuclei: BOUND STATE POTENTIAL PARAMETERS IN SYMMETRICAL NUCLEUS

 where

-The EPN-condition used together with the well-depth procedure makes the parameter $r^{DWBA}_{C,C1}$ the critical one in determination of the last proton rms radius $<r_{p,p1}^2>$ and AC $b_{n,p}$ \cite{13,14}.
-Variation one of the parameters at the $r^{DWBA}_{C,C1}$ fixed, for example the diffuseness $a_0= 0.4\div 0.7$ fm, changes the other parameters $r_0$ and $V_0$ that way that $<r_{n/p}^2>^{1/2}$ stays almost the same (variety within 1\%) and AC $b_{n/p}$ changes within a few per cent \cite{14}.
+The programm DWUCK was modified with implementation of the EPN condition \cite{18,19}.
+The EPN-condition used together with well-depth procedure makes the parameter $r^{DWUCK}_{C,C1}$ the critical one in determination of $r_0$ and $V_0$.
+At the $r^{DWUCK}_{C,C1}$ fixed, variation of one of the parameters, for example the diffuseness $a_0$ within $0.4\div 0.7$ fm, changes the other parameters $r_0$ and $V_0$ that way that the rms radius $<r_{n/p}^2>^{1/2}$ stays almost the same (variety within 1\%) and AC $b_{n/p}$ changes within a few per cent \cite{19}.
 So one can say that in such calculations the Coulomb radius defines last proton rms radius.
 Quantum numbers $n,l,j$ are selected according to the Pauli conservation principle, parity conservation rule and the sum rule for momenta.
-In Table II for the cases when both binding energies and spins of nuclei $A$ and $B$ are known \cite{28}, the values $r^{DWBA}_{C,C1}$ and corresponding values $r_0$ and $V_0$ are given together with the rms radii for neutron/proton $<r_{n/p}^2>^{1/2}$ and AC $b_{n/p}$.
+For those cases when both binding energies and spins of nuclei $A$ and $B$ are known \cite{29}, parameters $r_0$ and $V_0$ of W-S potential have been found at $a_0=0.65$ fm.
+They are given in Table II.

+In case of the nuclei $\rm^{12}C$ and $\rm^{14}N$ there is not any solution for the $R_C^{DWUCK}=R_C$.
+It is understandable, because Eq.(6) is not good approach for the light nuclei.
+In these cases the values $r_C^{DWUCK}$ (marked by *)are fitted to satisfy the demand $<r_p^2>^{1/2}=R_p$.
+The same was done for $\rm^{16}O$, because the obtained value $<r_p^{2}>^{1/2}=2.25$ fm is less than the radius of the nucleus.

-Here $a_0$=0.65 fm is used.
-The value $a_0$=0.55 fm in the case of nucleus $^{24}$Mg gives $r_0$=1.2592 fm $V_0$=60.0168 MeV $<r^2_n>^{1/2}$=3.160fm, $<r^2_p>^{1/2}$=3.210 fm, $b_n$=8.561$fm^{-1/2}$ and $b_p$=12.54 $fm^{-1/2}$.
-Comparison of the values with the data in Table II shows that $a_0$=0.55 fm almost does not change rms radius and AC changes for 6\%.
-Searching parameters under the EPN condition is done by a special program with using iteration.
-Result may depend on the starting values, which shows the accuracy of the calculation.
-This is few 0.001 fm for $r_0$ and few 0.01 MeV for $V_0$, which consequences the rms radius accuracy of 0.001 fm and the AC accuracy of few 0.01 $\rm fm^{-1/2}$.
-For example, in case of the nucleus Mg the result does not depend on the starting values.
-For the nucleus $^{44}$Ti another solution gives $r_0$=1.2719 fm and $V_0$=-60.8539 MeV, $<r^2_p>^{1/2}$=3.962 fm and $b_p=31.43 \rm fm^{-1/2}$.
+The value $a_0$=0.55 fm in the case of nucleus $^{24}$Mg gives $r_0$=1.2889 fm $V_0$=-68.9871 MeV $<r^2_n>^{1/2}$=3.02fm, $<r^2_p>^{1/2}$=3.06 fm, $b_n$=7.31$fm^{-1/2}$ and $b_p$=10.70$fm^{-1/2}$.
+Comparison of the values with the data in Table II shows that $a_0$=0.55 fm almost does not change rms radius and ACs change by 6\%.
+Searching parameters under the EPN condition is done with using iteration.
+Result insignificantly depends on the starting values in the iteration, which shows the accuracy of the calculation.
+This is few 0.001 fm for $r_0$ and a few 0.01 MeV for $V_0$, which consequences the rms radius accuracy of 0.001 fm and the AC accuracy of few 0.01 $\rm fm^{-1/2}$.